regl-project/regl/DEVELOPING.md

 ```

 This script will, starting from the current HEAD, run the benchmarks
-through all the 10 latest commits, and write all the data as json to a
+through all the 10 latest commits, and write all the benchmark data as json to a
 file.

 Note that the script will run `git stash` before switching to the old
-commits, and then switch to the original HEAD and run `git stash pop`,
+commits, and then in the end it will switch to the original HEAD and run `git stash pop`,
-in order to ensure that uncommited changes are lost.
+in order to ensure that no uncommited changes are lost.

+Also note that there is a so-called ancestor commit, and the script will NOT run any benchmarks beyond the ancestor commit.
+This is because that beyond this ancestor commit, the benchmarking environment had not yet been properly
+set up, so the benchmarking results produced by these commits should not be used.

 Then you can create pretty graphs from the benchmark data outputted
 from `bench-history`.
 Just do